The Challenge

 Soil Temp to Germ

-Soil Temperature to Germinate: Seeds need the right soil temperature to sprout successfully.
-If it’s too cold, they may stay dormant—or rot.
-Too hot, and they might germinate fast and fail.
+Soil Temperature to Germinate.
+Seeds need the right soil temperature to sprout well.
+Too cold, and they’ll sit there or rot.
+Too hot, and they may germinate quickly but struggle to hold on.

-The temperatures listed are reliable averages.
-Most seeds have some flexibility, unless noted otherwise on the packet.
+The temperatures listed are reliable working ranges.
+Most varieties have some flexibility unless noted on the packet.

-If you're starting indoors, use these as a guide for your heat mat or room temperature setup.
+If you’re starting indoors, use this number to guide your heat mat or room setup.
+It’s a small detail that makes a big difference.

 # Seeds / Pot

 If you see “No” listed, that variety doesn’t transplant well.
-Sow it directly in the garden—especially root crops like carrots, radishes, or parsnips, which don’t like to have their roots disturbed.
+Sow it directly in the garden.
+Root crops like carrots, radishes, and parsnips prefer to stay put once they start growing.

 Seed Depth

 Planting depth matters.
 Too deep, and the seed may rot before it sprouts.
-Too shallow, and it might dry out, fail to germinate, or die off soon after emerging.
+Too shallow, and it can dry out or struggle to take hold.

-Some seeds need light to germinate—those should be pressed gently onto the surface rather than buried.
-Your Taiga packet will note when that’s the case.
+Some seeds need light to germinate.
+Those should be pressed gently onto the soil surface, not buried.
+Your Taiga packet will note when that applies.

 Direct Sow